 Some items must NOT be placed in ANY bin.
 These include:

-For more information about what to put in which bin, please contact the Waste Education Officer at the City of Marion on 8375 6600 or by email email@example.com.
+For more information about what to put in which bin, please contact the Waste Education Officer using the below contact details.

 To ensure your bins are emptied correctly and on your collection day, you need to: